 Extremely well-regarded financial practitioner who handles disputes relating to significant assets and trust structures following relationship breakdown.
 He has unique expertise in international cases, in particular those relating to the Cayman Islands and Hong Kong, where he has been called to the Bar.
 Todd is at home with some of the most technical legal issues in the area.
 Strengths: "Always effective even in the face of the most aggressive opponents."
 "He displays impressive judgement and has an uncanny ability to see the solution."
 "Richard is a go-to silk for high net worth contested applications."
 ‘Has an instant and encyclopaedic knowledge of the law, which he deploys with the utmost skill, and often takes on the most difficult of cases with spectacular results.
 He is instructed by all the magic circle firms and also maintains a premier practice in Hong Kong.’’Chambers and Partners 2021 and Legal 500 2021

-Richard enjoys the unique distinction of having twice been made Chambers and Partners’ Family Law Silk of the Year.
+Richard also enjoys the unique distinction of having twice been made Chambers and Partners’ Family Law Silk of the Year.
 He won this in 2010 / 11 and again in 2013 / 14.
-He is also the only specialist matrimonial Silk, still in practice, to have been nominated for The Lawyer’s overall barrister of the year.
-He has been short-listed three times (2014 (third), 2012 (when he lost out in the final cut to Robert Jay QC (counsel to the Leveson Enquiry) and 2011 (missing out to Jonathan Sumption QC now Justice Sumption of the Supreme Court)).
+He has been nominated for The Lawyer’s overall barrister of the year on three occasions.
+(2014 (third), 2012 (when he lost out in the final cut to Robert Jay QC (counsel to the Leveson Enquiry) and 2011 (missing out to Jonathan Sumption QC then Justice Sumption of the Supreme Court)).

 He acted for Mrs Katrin Radmacher in the Supreme Court case of Radmacher v Granatino UKSC 42 and for Mrs Yasmin Prest in the Supreme Court case of Petrodel Resources Ltd et al v Prest UKSC 34.